nniiicc/LIS-598-DC2-Sp2020/03-TidyData.rmd

 2. The material (or support) that the medium was applied to.
 3. A conservation technique.

-This ambiguity likely stems from the fact that art historians often use an informal vocabulary for descriging a variable like medium.
+This ambiguity likely stems from the fact that art historians often use an informal vocabulary for describing a variable like medium.

 Think of the placard on any museum that you have visited -- Often times the "medium" information on that placard will contain a plain language description.
 This information is stored in a museum database and used to both identify a work owned by the museum, but also produce things like exhibit catalogues and placards.
 Here is an example from our dataset.